WFAN (AM): WFAN moves to 660

 In early 1988, General Electric (GE), which owned NBC through its purchase of RCA two years earlier, announced that it would close NBC's radio division and sell its owned-and-operated stations.
 In February of that year, GE made a multi-station deal with Emmis; in New York City, the WNBC license for 660 was included in the sale.
-On October 7, 1988, at 5:30 p.m., WFAN changed frequencies to replace WNBC at 660 kHz.
+On October 7, 1988, at 5:30 pm, WFAN changed frequencies to replace WNBC at 660 kHz.
 The last voice heard on WNBC was that of Alan Colmes, who counted down the seconds to WNBC's demise with the NBC chimes (the notes G-E-C) playing in the background.

 In the complicated switch that saw WFAN move to the 660 frequency, the 1050 frequency that was formerly the home of WFAN became that of Spanish-language WUKQ, owned by Spanish Broadcasting System (SBS).
-However, SBS already owned an AM station in the market, Newark, New Jersey-based WSKQ at 620 kHz.
+However, SBS already owned an AM station in the market, Newark, New Jersey–based WSKQ at 620 kHz.
 In those days, FCC rules stipulated that companies could own only one AM station per market.
 As a result, SBS received a temporary waiver to run 1050 while exploring the sale of either AM frequency.
 SBS chose to keep 620, and 1050 was traded to Forward Communications, which owned WEVD, then at 97.9 FM.
 After that deal was approved, WEVD's call letters and programming moved to 1050 AM, and SBS took over 97.9 as WSKQ-FM.
 The October NBC-Emmis switch also saw Emmis's WQHT (then at 103.5 MHz.) move to 97.1 MHz., which had been the home of NBC's WYNY.
 Emmis sold the 103.5 frequency to Westwood One, which also acquired the WYNY call letters and its country music format.

 As it had before when it took over the frequency formerly belonging to WHN, WFAN inherited broadcast rights from WNBC as WFAN to this day operates under WNBC's original license.
 The switch to 660 AM added the New York Knicks and New York Rangers to their lineup along with the Mets, who moved down the dial with the station.

 In the end, WFAN retired two of the oldest radio call letters from the dawn of commercial radio: WHN and WNBC.